 This table provides metadata for the actual indicator available from UK statistics closest to the corresponding global SDG indicator.
 Please note that even when the global SDG indicator is fully available from UK statistics, this table should be consulted for information on national methodology and other UK-specific metadata information.

-Data are presented for all sub-indicators.
-For ‘Woodland area net change’ and ‘Woodland area under independently verified management certification schemes’ numbers may differ to those on the UN data site due to differences in when data are updated, and differences in the handling of certification data.
+Data are presented for all five sub-indicators.
+For ‘Woodland area’ and ‘Woodland area under independently verified management certification schemes’ numbers may differ to those on the UN data site due to differences in when data are updated, and differences in the handling of certification data.

 |Unit of measurement||

-Forest/woodland - all forest and woodland area over 0.5 hectares with a minimum of 20% canopy cover (25% in Northern Ireland) (or the potential to achieve it) and a minimum width of 20 metres, including areas of new planting, clearfell, windblow and restocked areas.
+Forest/woodland - all forest and woodland area over 0.5 hectares (0.1 hectares in Northern Ireland) with a minimum of 20% canopy cover (or the potential to achieve it) and a minimum width of 20 metres, including areas of new planting, clearfell, windblow and restocked areas.
 This differs from the UN definition for which the minimum canopy cover is 10% (or the potential to achieve it).

-Country breakdown is available for ‘Woodland area net change’ and ‘Woodland area under independently verified management certification schemes’.
+Country breakdown is available for ‘Woodland area’ and ‘Woodland area under independently verified management certification schemes’.